Music technology development

 Label management software needs to connect A&R tracking, release scheduling, contract management, royalty accounting, and financial reporting.
 We build label platforms that bring these together without forcing your team to work in a tool designed for a different kind of media company.
 The system is built around your catalog structure, your deal types, and your reporting requirements.

-Streaming data is available from DSPs but it arrives fragmented, delayed, and in formats that differ by platform.
-We build analytics layers that ingest data from all your sources, normalise it, and surface the reporting your team needs -- track performance by territory, release trend analysis, royalty revenue by rights holder, and distribution efficiency metrics.
+Streaming data arrives fragmented, delayed, and in formats that differ by platform.
+We build analytics layers that ingest data from all your sources, normalise it, and surface the reporting your team needs: track performance by territory, release trend analysis, royalty revenue by rights holder, and distribution efficiency metrics.
 The data is yours, in one place, in a format you can use.

 How we work with music technology clients